vinitshahdeo/newrelic-nerdgraph-client/README.md

 ### Async Query

-NerdGraph supports [asynchronous NRQL query](https://docs.newrelic.com/docs/apis/nerdgraph/examples/async-queries-nrql-tutorial/).
+NerdGraph also supports [asynchronous NRQL query](https://docs.newrelic.com/docs/apis/nerdgraph/examples/async-queries-nrql-tutorial/).
 Asynchronous queries run in the background, and you can make follow-up requests to retrieve query results or the query status.
+This type of query avoids a query being interrupted by issues like browser timeouts or HTTP connection timeouts.
+It's especially useful for **running queries that may take a long time to complete**.

 You can make an asynchronous NRQL query using the `query` method with the `async` option set to `true`: